Guide

 Designed for retirees who are not Maltese nationals.
 Pension and retirement income remitted to Malta is taxed at a flat 15% with a €7,500 minimum annual tax.

-Property Requirements
+Property requirements

-GRP, TRP & MRP Programmes
+GRP, TRP & MRP programmes

 Three similar residence programmes targeting different nationalities, all offering a flat 15% tax on foreign income remitted to Malta.